lanl/qmd-progress/README.md

 A library for quantum chemistry solvers.       {#mainpage}
 =======================================

 PROGRESS: Parallel, Rapid O(N) and Graph-based Recursive Electronic Structure Solver.
+LACC Number: LA-CC-16-068

-This library is focused on the development of general solvers that are commonly used in _quantum chemistry packages_.
+- This library is focused on the development of general solvers that are commonly used in _quantum chemistry packages_.

-This library has to be installed with the _Basic Matrix Library_ to be able to use it.
+- This library has to be installed with the _Basic Matrix Library_ to be able to use it.
 This library can be downloaded from:
 [BML](https://github.com/qmmd/bml)